 To contact Gina Paige, email email@example.com.

 Rick Kittles received a Ph.D. in Biological Sciences from George Washington University in 1998.
 Dr. Kittles is well known for his research on prostate cancer and health disparities among African Americans.
 He has also been at the forefront of the development of ancestry-informative genetic markers, and the use of genetic ancestry to map genes for common traits and disease.
-Currently, Dr. Kittles is an Associate Professor of Medicine and Epidemiology and Biostatistics, Associate Director of the Cancer Center, and Director of the Institute of Human Genetics at the University of Illinois at Chicago.
+Currently, Dr. Kittles is a Professor in the Division of Urology, Department of Surgery at the University of Arizona College of Medicine.

 Dr. Kittles was named in Ebony magazine’s “The Ebony Power 100.”
 Ebony selected the nation's top 100 African-American "power players" in sports, academia, religion, business, environment, science & tech, entertainment, arts and letters, fashion, politics, media, activism and health.